How to Concrete in Fence Posts

 Step 6

-Check to make sure the post is still completely level then add water to the dry concrete according to the manufacturer’s instructions.
+Check to make sure the post is still completely level, then add water to the dry concrete according to the manufacturer’s instructions.
 Some manufacturers will require you to mix the solution slightly with an old stick or piece of timber to ensure it is thoroughly mixed and ready to set.

 Step 7

 After around 30-40 minutes, the concrete should be completely set.
-At this point, you can fill in the rest of the hole with soil to match the surrounding ground.
+At this point, if you wish you can fill in the rest of the hole with soil to match the surrounding ground.
 Add this to the level of the rest of the ground and pat it down to ensure it is firm.

 Step 8